 Factors beyond the control of the Company may affect the marketability of cobalt, bismuth, gold, copper or any other minerals discovered.
-The range in market prices, over the last five years are as follows: annual average gold prices have ranged from a low of US\$1,160/oz (2015) to a high of US\$1,392/oz (2019); annual average cobalt prices have ranged from a low of US\$12.00/lb (2016) to a high of US\$37.01/lb (2018); annual average copper prices have ranged from a low of US\$2.21/lb (2016) to a high of US\$2.95/lb (2018); annual average bismuth prices have ranged from a low of US\$2.80lb (2019) to a high of US\$6.43/lb (2015).
-The commodity prices have fluctuated widely and are affected by numerous factors beyond the Company's control such as economic downturns, commodity supply shortages, weather events, political instability, and changes in exchange and interest rates.
+The prices of such commodities have fluctuated widely and are affected by numerous factors beyond the Company's control such as economic downturns, commodity supply shortages, weather events, political instability, and changes in exchange and interest rates.
 The effect of these factors cannot accurately be predicted.
-Further, there is opportunity for the product mix of cobalt and bismuth from the NICO project to be adjusted to produce products with varying prices depending on the market.
+Further, there is opportunity for the product mix of cobalt and bismuth from the NICO Project to be adjusted to produce products with varying prices depending on the market.